TankerHQ/sdk-js/packages/fake-authentication/README.md

 `getPrivateIdentity()` returns the private identity associated with the provided email.
 If the email does not exist, a new private identity is created and stored for reuse.
 It is guaranteed that this function will always return the same private identity given an email.

 If `getPublicIdentities()` was called before `getPrivateIdentity()` for a given email, the private identity returned by `getPrivateIdentity()` also contains a provisional identity.
 This provisional identity may have been used to share with that email before it was registered with Tanker.
-Note that the provisional identity must be associated with the private identity (either automatically with FileKit, VerificationUI or using `attachProvisionalIdentity()`) to enable access to the resources shared with the provisional identity.
+Note that the provisional identity must be associated with the private identity (either automatically with VerificationUI or using `attachProvisionalIdentity()`) to enable access to the resources shared with the provisional identity.

 ```javascript
 const email = 'alice@example.com';